Matanlaza89/Matanlaza89/README.md

 ⭐ I shared my personal projects on an FPGA development kit.

-🎯 looking for a Junior position as an FPGA Engineer.
+🎯 Looking for a Junior position as an FPGA Engineer.

 <hr>